aws/event-ruler/README.md

 Events or Rules containing duplicate JSON keys are invalid.
 When duplicate keys are passed Ruler will only consider the final value in the document order.

-This means following two rules will compile to the same internal representation.
+This means following two rules will match the same events.

 ```javascript
 ## has duplicate keys